preesm/preesm.github.io/_tutos/14-clustering.md

   The Code Generator generates code from both DAG and CSs.
 Since CSs contain parallelism information such as data parallelism, OpenMP pragmas are printed on top of for-loops.
 [![](/assets/tutos/clustering/workflow.png)](/assets/tutos/clustering/workflow.png)

-### Setting-up the clustering workflow

-To set-up the clustering workflow introduced in the previous section, please download the following [PREESM workflow](assets/tutos/clustering/CodegenClustering.workflow) and insert it into the `Workflows/` folder of the Sobel-Morpho project.

 ### Hierarchical scheduling

 #### Manual partitioning